Why you should visit Croatia?

 - Croats take care of their environment, preserving nature, restricting construction (in locations out of the cities construction is restricted to maximum height of 10 meters or 3 floors), keeping good infrastructure, keeping air and water clean.
 Croatia is extremely rich in drinking water.
 In Croatia water from city pipeline is drinkable!
 Quality of the sea water is controlled every day in summer time on all main beaches in all towns on the coast and islands.
 It is always of the highest quality.
 Almost all beaches hold Blue Flag, meaning that sea water is clean.
 In summer time temperatures of the sea water are from 20 to 26 degrees Celsius, which is warm, and clean, and healthy to swim in the sea.
 Most of the beaches are protected from boat intruders therefore safe for swimmers.
 Also most of the beaches have beach watch and safeguard.

-If you would like to receive similar articles about Croatia, subscribe to our newsletter, or simply pop up on this website to read new articles.
+If you would like to receive similar articles about Croatia, subscribe to our newsletter, or simply pop up on this website to read new articles or contact us for any info you need.